 First of all, panelists emphasized that solutions are out there.
-Matt James, of the David and Lucile Packard Foundation, reminded everyone that there has never been a campaign that successfully changed a major issue like climate change that did not offer people hope.
+Matt James, of the David and Lucile Packard Foundation, reminded everyone that there has never been a campaign that successfully changed thinking on a major issue like climate change that did not offer people hope.

 But along with the dose of hope, the meeting delivered some intriguing insights from a converted skeptic: Jerry Taylor, president of the Niskanen Center, a libertarian think tank.
 During his time at the Cato Institute, he helped write the script for climate skeptics.

 As a result, he understands the arguments, and what motivates climate skeptics.
 He also understands what can move people away from those arguments—because he himself was persuaded.
 “Over the course of 20 years of wrestling with the climate bear, I lost.
 And unlike most of my colleagues I decided that when you lose an argument it’s probably best to drop your old position and adopt a newer one,” Taylor said.

 He believes that tribal political leaders, for the most part, drive public opinion—and “if your message is at odds (with their views) you’re swimming against a very strong tide.”
 But he thinks it’s possible to change views of leaders with an approach centered on the following principles: